 If you are among those set of users who like to dive deep into an application and find its hidden features, then this browser has something to offer in that regard as well.

-Google Chrome comes with a Flags section, which is a set of experimental features and is hidden from normal users.
+Google Chrome for Windows or iOS comes with a Flags section, which is a set of experimental features and is hidden from normal users.
 They bring many new features and UI changes to the fore.
 Well, we have compiled a list of the best Chrome flags for Windows, iOS, and Android.
 Do check them out as well.

-On that note, do keep in mind that being experimental, they might be unstable as well.
+On that note, do keep in mind that since they’re experimental, they might be unstable as well.
 If that’s the case, then disable them right away.
 So to access these flags, simply type in chrome://flags in Chrome’s Omnibox on any of your devices and hit Enter.

 Likewise, apart from the Chrome stable build, there’s Canary, Beta, and Developer build as well.
 They are usually the first in line to receive new and testing features, but again, they are unstable compared to your regular Chrome browser.
 So trade accordingly.